5ahmnm1920-mep3-G2/VRProject-celiasch/README.md

 #### Movement
 Press the Button and look in the Direction you want to go.
 #### Mechanics
-+ Press the Button while looking Objects to pick them up.
++ Press the Button while looking at an Object to pick it up.
 + Press the Button to Release the Object.

 ## Dev-Platform